 - DRS correctly stated the facts about its project transition plan and that the agency overlooked the cost savings

 - DRS also target the awardee’s proposal.
 Failure to do so may still get a bid protest denied because protestors often focus on their own technical proposal evaluation but say nothing about the awardee’s.

 - DRS’s GAO protest also went on to state how it was prejudiced by the unreasonable agency evaluation.
 This is another hurdle that some government contractors fail to overcome.

 What Does the Government Look for in Contractor Transition Plan?

-The contractor Transition Plan should also focus on overcoming barriers to transition; developing milestones and measurable commitments that will be included in the schedule.
+The plan should also focus on overcoming barriers to transition; developing milestones and measurable commitments that will be included in the schedule.

 These are but a few issues that you can help your company to withstand a bid protest launched against your company for an insufficient government contract transition plan.